Lachin

-The town was occupied by Armenian forces in 1992, during the First Nagorno-Karabakh War, and its local Azerbaijani and Kurdish population was expelled, while Armenians settled in.
-The town came under the de facto control of the breakaway Republic of Artsakh, administrated as part of its Kashatagh Province.
+The town was under control of Armenian forces in 1992, during the First Nagorno-Karabakh War, and its local Azerbaijani and Kurdish population was expelled, while Armenians settled in.
+The town came under the de facto control of the breakaway Republic of Artsakh, administered as part of its Kashatagh Province.
 It came under the supervision of the Russian peacekeeping force following the ceasefire agreement that ended the 2020 Nagorno-Karabakh war.
-Lachin and the villages of Sus and Zabukh were returned under Azerbaijan's control on 26 August 2022 as part of the 2020 ceasefire agreement.
+Lachin and the villages of Sus and Zabukh were returned under Azerbaijan's control on August 26, 2022, as part of the 2020 ceasefire agreement.

 History

 Early history

 Cuneiform inscriptions dating back to the Urartian period have been found in the caves surrounding the town.
 The area was first mentioned by Armenian sources as Berdadzor (Բերդաձոր), a canton of the historic Artsakh province of Greater Armenia; it was alternatively transcribed as Beradzor, Berdzor, or Berdzork.
 The reputed author Movses Kaghankatvatsi mentions a so-called Berdzor horse purportedly indigenous to the region, as does Makar Barkhudaryan, an Apostolic bishop, traveler, polymath, and ethnographer from Shusha.
 During the medieval period, the town Berdzor was mentioned as being a part of the Artsakh province within the domain of the Armenian Bagratid Kingdom.

-Jalal ad-Din Mingburnu's private secretary Shihab ad-Din an-Nasawi referred to the settlement as both Berdadzor and a new name, Kaladara.
+Jalal al-Din Mangburni's private secretary Shihab ad-Din an-Nasawi referred to the settlement as both Berdadzor and a new name, Kaladara.

 Berdzor had its own local Meliks during the 15th-17th centuries and fell under the jurisdiction of the Armenian Melikdom of Kashatagh.
 The Armenian settlement of Berdzor was eventually abandoned.
 Following the displacement of the Armenian population, the area was then repopulated with Kurdish tribes.
 The modern settlement was built using the stones from the ancient Armenian settlement.

 The town was formerly also known as Abdallar, named after the Turkic Abdal tribe.
-In 1914, Abdallar was a small relatively insignificant village of about 124 Kurds.
+In 1914, Abdallar was a small relatively insignificant village of about 124 Tatars.
 It was granted town status in 1923 and then renamed Lachin (a Turkic first name meaning falcon) in 1926.

 In the early 1920s, Vladimir Lenin's letter to Nariman Narimanov "had implied that Lachin was to be included in Azerbaijan, but the authorities in Baku and Yerevan were given promises that were inevitably contradictory."